An Overview of FSC’s AAF Policy

 Check out FSC’s updated AAF policy (FSC-POL-20-005) to learn more about how the new AAF will be calculated.

 While this change is good overall because it will make the AAF more equitable, the way your AAF is calculated will be more complex.
-Fortunately, we’ve developed a custom tool to make calculating your new AAF a breeze.
+Fortunately, we’ve developed a custom calculator tool to help make verifying your new AAF a breeze.

 Introducing The American Green AAF Calculator

-Our AAF calculator was custom built in-house by AGC using our expertise and knowledge of FSC policy and standards—and it’s exactly what you need to easily and accurately calculate new fees associated with FSC’s AAF Policy.
+Our AAF calculator was custom built in-house by AGC using our expertise and knowledge of FSC policy and standards—and it’s exactly what you need to easily verify new fees associated with FSC’s AAF Policy.

 How it works